Unofficial Historical Website for the Palace Hotel, San Francisco.

 What I originally found curious is that while this is referred to as the 1909 Gold Service in the lobby of the hotel, all of the pieces that I've seen are from 1927.
 All I could surmise is that for some reason, the Palace reordered its entire Gold Service china in 1927, but where were the 1909 pieces?
 I was unable to view the markings on the pieces in the lobby / Landmark 18 to see what the dates were, but they were certainly 1927.
 Black Knight only just began operating in 1925 (until 1941), so there was no way they also made the original gold service settings.

 The answer hid within the large photograph "Banquet in the Garden Court for the reopening of the 'New' Palace Hotel" in Landmark 18.
 It was detailed enough that I was able to look closely at the china on the tables.
 As it turns out, the place settings used for the 1909 reopening were a different pattern than this, and it appears it had the PH crest in a dark blue unless the gold photographed very dark.
 What really surprised me is that the Palace Hotel doesn't even seem to have an example from 1909, as there were none anywhere in the hotel on display!
-At this point, I am willing to bet the Palace never had a gold service set in 1909, only coming into one in 1927.
+I am willing to bet the Palace never had a gold service set in 1909.
 I also have never seen one anywhere online, which truly makes it rare.
 It makes me wonder what happened to it all!?
 The original Palace was rumored to have 100 sets of Gold Service china that were destroyed in the fire.
 Were there only limited sets made of this china as well?
 The photograph would suggest otherwise as I counted almost 400 people in the image, and it's obvious many more were cut out of it.
 I would assume that by 1927 when the new Gold Service was ordered, the original settings were lost, broken, taken as souvenirs, or worse - thrown out!

 The Gold Service below is specific to 1927 and not from 1909.
 While several examples of silver are around from 1909, the china remains illusive.
 I hope to one day come across a piece to add to the collection online.
 The last three photos are a mock formal dinner setting with all of the Palace Hotel pieces I currently have in my collection.